Elders encourage and promote understanding and respect for Indigenous perspectives, culture, and values.

 Fall and Spring schedule - see Events for details.

-Please email email@example.com if you would like to set up a confidential one-on-one session in the Elders Lounge (Room AD134A by the gym), a classroom visit, or any other appointment.
+Please email email@example.com if you would like to set up a confidential one-on-one session in the Elders room, a classroom visit, or any other appointment.

 What is an Elder?

 An elder is an older Aboriginal person who adopts the role of a surrogate grandmother or grandfather.
-Elders possess a wealth of knowledge and life experiences with specific expertise in aboriginal culture that they are eager to share with the younger generations.
+Elders possess a wealth of knowledge and life experiences with specific expertise in an Aboriginal culture that they are eager to share with the younger generations.

 The Elders will rotate on a monthly basis and be available from two to five days per month as their availability allows.

 - To provide guidance, cultural and spiritual support to our students, staff and faculty through one-on-one guidance sessions.

 - To share their knowledge and expertise in different areas through cultural teaching activities such as drum making, sweatlodge, talking circles, Elders tea time/luncheons, art, carving, storytelling, crafts, history of Aboriginal people, nature walks, traditional drumming and singing, and other activities.